Bombing of Kassa: Other possibilities

+Theories

 In his memoirs, Admiral Miklós Horthy, Hungary's head of state in the interwar period, stated that Hungary's entry into World War II had been provoked by the "staged" bombing of Kassa carried out by German pilots.
 He also accused General Henrik Werth, the Hungarian Chief of Staff, of being a part of the conspiracy.
 The major flaw in the German false flag theory is the weakness of the motive.
 On the fourth or fifth day of Operation Barbarossa, the Germans had no need for Hungarian support, as their own mechanised troops were pushing inland towards the Soviet Union at a high pace with minimal resistance.
 In addition, the Germans could have quickly used political pressure to persuade the divided Hungarian leadership to join the campaign.
 Furthermore, Hitler and his generals had only expected Finnish and Romanian troops (because they were on the flanks) from the very beginning of the planning of the operation, and did not count on Hungarian troops, because of their shortage of equipment and because Hitler distrusted the Hungarian leadership.
-(Also, he feared it might make further territorial claims to regain further territories lost in the Treaty of Trianon.)
+Furthermore, Hitler feared it might make further territorial claims to regain further territories lost in the Treaty of Trianon.

+The British historian C.A.
+Macartney believed that the bombing was the work of Czechoslovak pilots based in the Soviet Union.
+In particular, Macartney believed that the bombing was the work of Lieutenant Ondėj Andele, a pilot in the Czechoslovak Air Force who had defected to the Soviet Union in 1939 and was angry at Hungary for annexing parts of his homeland.
+Bethlen in his memorandum of 1944 accused "Czech airplanes" based in the Soviet Union as being responsible for the bombing.
+Bethlen believed that Czechoslovak government-in-exile based in London and headed by Edvard Beneš had a vested interest in bringing Hungary into the war as the best way to recover the lands that Hungary had annexed in 1938-1939.
+Another theory was the bombing was the work of a Slovak Air Force bomber squadron that was either defecting to the Soviet Union or had been sent on a mission to bomb the Soviet Union.
+The fact that Hungary had annexed parts of Slovakia in the First Vienna Award of November 1938 along with another part annexed in the Little War of 1939 led to intense anti-Hungarian feelings in Slovakia, which led to the theory that it was Slovak planes that bombed Kassa out a desire for revenge for annexing land that Slovaks considered to be a part of their homeland.